-APEC's vision was further defined in 1994, when APEC Leaders committed to the 'Bogor Goals' of free and open trade and investment by further reducing barriers in the region and by promoting the free flow of goods, services and capital among APEC economies.
+APEC's vision was further defined in 1994, when APEC Leaders committed to the 'Bogor Goals' of free and open trade in the region by further reducing barriers to trade and investment in the region and by promoting the free flow of goods, services and capital among APEC economies.

-Recognising the differing levels of development among member economies, two broad timetables to achieve the Bogor Goals were set: 2010 for industrialized economies, and 2020 for developing economies.
+Recognising the differing levels of development among member economies, two broad timetables were set.
+Free and open trade is to be achieved by industrialised economies by 2010, and by developing economies by 2020.
 The Bogor Goals are a voluntary commitment, based on good faith and a pledge of best endeavour.